-I know it’s hard to stick to a healthy diet when everyone’s swapping Christmas cookies and making gingerbread houses but if you make it a point to consciously NOT neglect your greens, your body will thank you.
-More often than not, there is always some sort of salad option at family/work gatherings, or at the least, a veggie platter.
+It can be tough to stick to a healthy diet when everyone’s swapping Christmas cookies and making gingerbread houses but if you make a point to consciously incorporate greens into your meals, your body will thank you.
+More often than not, there is some sort of salad option at family/work gatherings, or at the least, a veggie platter.
 Hit those up!
 If you are going somewhere that you know won’t have a lot of healthy options, bring your own!
 Volunteer to bring the antipasto plate/charcuterie board and load it up with sneaky fruits and veggies (and cheese, obv).
 Any chance you get, try to incorporate more fruits & vegetables to keep that healthy balance.

 5. Think before you speak

 With the holidays comes small talk.
 As much as you try to avoid it, you can’t escape the awkward one-on-one with Linda from the office, or the too-close-for-comfort heart-to-heart with your drunk Uncle Herb.
-Someone is going to inevitably say something that is going to rub you the wrong way.
+Someone is going to inevitably say something that is going to rub you the wrong way, whether that be a political comment or otherwise.
 My advice — don’t react.
 Don’t say the first thing that pops into your mind, because it probably isn’t going to be pleasant.
 Instead, take a step back, figuratively and literally, process the comment and/or question and then form your response.
-Most people don’t think before they speak and come off like dinks but it’s not personal.
+Most people don’t think before they speak and can come off as jerks, but it’s not personal.
 Don’t get on the same level.
-Raise above it, shake it off, and move on.
+Rise above it, shake it off, and move on.

 7. Make “me time" a priority

 This should be a non-negotiable.
-I know it’s easier said than done for most of us, but if you implement this one thing alone, I promise you will maintain some semblance of normalcy during the holidays.
-Morning is preferable, but even if you’re only able to sneak in a 20 minute walk, a 5 minute meditation in your car, a quick face mask in your bathroom while the kids nap, anything, your mental wellbeing will thrive because of it.
-We need these small moments of connectivity with ourselves during this go-go-go season in order to recharge and regroup, which equates to us fully showing up for those around us!
+It's easier said than done for most of us, but if you implement this one thing alone, I promise you will maintain some semblance of normalcy during the holidays.
+Even if you’re only able to sneak in a 20 minute walk, a 5 minute meditation in your car, a quick face mask in your bathroom while the kids nap, anything, your mental wellbeing will thrive because of it.
+We need these small moments of connectivity with ourselves during this go-go-go season in order to recharge and regroup, making it easier for us to show up for those around us.

-Snowballing off of this one ^^...try not to let your regular day-to-day routine fall by the wayside.
+Try not to let your regular day-to-day routine fall by the wayside.
 The holidays can sometimes feel like a free-for-all with no structure; don’t fall into the trap of letting it all go because “it’s the holidays”.
-Sure, things are going to come up and there could be some early morning drives to the airport or late nights with cousins you only see twice a year, but this is not reason enough to give up on your normal routine.
-You will have a lot better chance at staying sane throughout the holidays if you stick to your script ;)
+Sure, things are going to come up and there could be some early morning drives to the airport or late nights with cousins you rarely get to see, but this does not mean we should throw our routines out the window altogether.
+The longer you neglect your healthy habits, the harder it will be to get back on track.
+You will have a lot better chance at staying sane throughout the holidays if you stick to your script!

 9. Say no